 In moderate or greater frontal or nearfrontal accidents, the front air bag and pretensioner systems deploy simultaneously.
 The pretensioners take up slack in the front seat belts as the air bags are expanding.
+The seat belt pretensioner system will not activate if the seat belt is not fastened, only you can be sure it is worn properly.
 The load limiting system releases belt webbing in a controlled manner to reduce belt force on the occupant's chest.